raphaelsty/cherche/docs/pipeline/pipeline.md

 ## Let's create a fancy pipeline

-Let's create a pipeline from the union of two distinct pipelines.
-The first part of the union is dedicated to precision and the second is dedicated to recall.
+Here we create a pipeline from the union of two distinct pipelines.
+The first part of the union improves precision, and the second improves recall.
 We can use the Semanlink dataset to feed our neural search pipeline.

 ```python
 >>> search = (retriever_a + ranker_a) | (retriever_b + ranker_b)